 When some people get high, they become animals.
 But I don’t mean this in a negative sense.
 One of the key reasons indigenous Amazonian shamans drink the psychedelic brew ayahuasca is to transform into a jaguar or anaconda.
-Psychedelic substances like ayahuasca can have dramatic effects upon our senses and on our body-image perception.
+When consumed, substances like ayahuasca can have dramatic effects upon our senses, including upon proprioception.
 They can offer an experience of feeling like you genuinely become or inhabit the body of another species or object.
 Similar to how people might view mystics from radically foreign lands, the idea of animal consciousness brings an awe of potential that can push humans beyond their limits.

 Amazonian shamans may cultivate this perceptual shapeshifting for many reasons, such as to try to heal a family member, decide where to go hunting, or find a lost object.
 And this type of animal shamanism is not necessarily isolated to the Amazon rainforest.
 Anthropology journals contain many reports from around the world of special animal powers being associated with consuming psychedelic substances.

 Animals also have a much more direct relationship to psychedelic substances.
 Dogs, jaguars, deer, monkeys, moths, and numerous other creatures, seem to enjoy voluntarily augmenting their consciousness with plants and fungi as much as we humans do.
 It’s not clear whether animals perceive themselves as humans under the influence of psychedelic substances!
 But if the universe is stranger than we can imagine, and if animals do perceptually shapeshift with psychedelics, then they would likely become other animals that are important to their umwelt or embodied environment.

 Some scientists believe animals and humans are biologically wired to seek psychedelic substances for the same reason.